Casio fx-991MS Tips and Tricks

 Random number generation

-If you want an integer in the range [0, N), evaluate N×Ran# and mentally discard the fractional part of the result.
-This can help with pesky questionnaires and surveys that have too many or too personal questions, although you may end up answering some basic facts wrong (e.g. gender, age).
+To get an integer in the range [0, N), evaluate N×Ran# and mentally discard the fractional part of the result.
+This can be useful when answering multiple-choice questions, e.g. Go left or right?.

-Except for certain of division calculations, decimal fractions are far easier to work with than the sexagesimal (base-60) system we’ve inherited from the Babylonians.
-But for those times where you need to work in sexagesimal or convert between it and decimal, this calculator supports degree-minute-second input and conversion to and from decimal format.
+We inherited the sexagesimal (base-60) number system from the Babylonians.
+While it makes some division problems easier for mental arithmetic, generally speaking decimal fractions are far easier to work with in practice.
+But for those times when you do need to work in sexagesimal or convert between it and decimal, this calculator comes to the rescue.
+It supports number input in degree-minute-second format, and can convert to and from decimal format.
 See the manual for details, or just play around with the °′″ button.

-This feature is obviously useful for dealing with angles expressed in DMS notation, but I think it’s not well known that it helps time calculations as well.
+Obviously, this feature is useful for doing calculations with angles expressed in DMS notation.
+But I think it’s less well known that it helps calculations involving time, too.
 Don’t you remember that there are 60 minutes in an hour and 60 seconds in a minute?
-This has the same subdivisions as the DMS scheme.
-Example applications:
+These subdivisions are the same as the DMS scheme.

 Numerical differentiation